-If any adjustment to fair value reflects a decline in the value of the investment, the Company considers all available evidence to evaluate the extent to which the decline is "other than temporary," including the Company's intention to sell and, if so, mark the investment to market through a charge to our consolidated statement of operations.
-Upon adoption of ASU 2016-13, Financial Instruments-Credit Losses (Topic 326), the Company evaluated its investments for impairment under the new framework.
+The Company evaluated its investments for impairment under ASC 326.
 Any allowance for credit losses are recorded at the lower of either the fair market value less book value or the difference between the present value of future cash flows and the book value.
-As of March 31, 2020, the analysis under ASU 2016-13 and the current macroeconomic impact of the COVID-19 pandemic did not result in material allowances for credit losses.
-There have been no impairments of the Company's assets measured and carried at fair value for the three months ended March 31, 2020.
+As of June 30, 2020, the analysis under ASU 2016-13 and the current macroeconomic impact of the COVID-19 pandemic did not result in material allowances for credit losses.
+There have been no impairments of the Company's assets measured and carried at fair value as of June 30, 2020.